Frequently Asked Questions

 What are your fees?
 Do you offer payment plans?

 We strive to always be as transparent with our fees as possible.
-Depending on delivery location and a few other factors, our package rates usually range from $5,000-$6,500.
-This rate includes all of your prenatal visits, birth with both Licensed Midwives present, six weeks of postpartum care for mom and six weeks of Well Baby care!
+Depending on delivery location and a few other factors, our package rates range from $6,000-$6,500.
+This rate includes all of your prenatal visits, birth with both Licensed Midwives present, six weeks of postpartum care for mom and six weeks of Well Baby Care!

 This fee does not include: